xsuite/xsuite/docs/environment.rst

 See :ref:`xtrack.Line class <line-api-reference>` in the Reference guide for the complete line API.

+A line is an ordered sequence of beam elements that defines the path followed by particles during tracking and optics calculations.
+In an environment, lines are assembled from elements stored in ``env.elements`` and can reuse the same variables, elements, and reference particles as other lines.
+The sections below show how to build lines from existing elements, inspect their layout, place elements at specified longitudinal positions, compose and mirror line fragments, insert or remove elements after construction, and manage lines stored in ``env.lines``.

 Create line as list of existing elements
 ----------------------------------------